Skip to content

 Answer: 73 seconds.
 An O-ring seal on one of the solid rocket boosters failed due to cold weather, causing a breach that destroyed the shuttle.

 People round to “about a minute” or “two minutes.”
 It was exactly 73 seconds.
-Engineers at Morton Thiokol had warned NASA the night before that the O-rings might fail in the unusually cold Florida temperatures.
+Engineers at Morton Thiokol had warned NASA the night before that the O-rings might fail in the unusually cold Florida weather.
 NASA launched anyway.
-The Rogers Commission investigation later called it a failure of organizational culture.
+The Rogers Commission later blamed it on a broken safety culture at NASA.

 Key takeaway: The Challenger disaster didn’t just kill seven people.
 It revealed systemic problems in how NASA handled dissent and safety concerns, lessons that remain relevant in every industry that manages risk.